 Filtering is especially helpful when viewing and analysing longer documents.
-For example, imagine you open a posted sales invoice and filter the line items to display all line items that have an individual discount above 5%, or filter to display only bike accessories with 'pro' in the name.
+Imagine you open a posted sales invoice.
+Then, you filter the line items to display all line items that have an individual discount above 5%.
+Or, you filter to display only bike accessories with 'pro' in the name.

-When working on documents that include a line items part, such as a sales order or invoice page, you can switch your view to focus only on the line items.
-The line items part then expands so that it occupies pretty much the entire workspace, hiding other parts of the page except the actions area at the top.
-This gives you a better overview of the lines items, and provides more room to work on them.
+When working on documents that include a line items part, you can switch your view to focus only on the line items.
+Example documents are sales order or invoice page.
+The line items part expands so that it occupies almost the entire workspace.
+It hides other parts of the page except the actions area at the top.
+This layout gives you a better overview of the lines items, and provides more room to work on them.

-This is particularly beneficial when working with large line item lists and when fast data entry is desired.
-Another advantage is that it also provides advanced filtering capability, like on other lists, so browsing and searching through line items becomes even easier.
+You'll benefit particularly when you work with large line item lists and you want to enter data fast.
+This feature also provides advanced filtering capability.
+Like on other lists, browsing and searching through line items becomes even easier.

 Switching the Focus On and Off